 Comparison Between Different Types of Stitch

-Stitch is one of the important factors in sewing department of readymade garments sector.
+Stitch is one of the important factors in the sewing department of the readymade garments sector.
 There are different types of stitches used in apparel manufacturing, where each stitch types contain different characteristics.
-This article has shown various comparisons among those stitch which are vastly used during sewing the garments.
+This article has shown various comparisons among that stitch which are vastly used during sewing the apparel or clothing.

 Comparison Between Different t Types of Stitches: